Qhapaq Ñan TREKKIng Itinerary

 The Qhapaq Ñan - meaning simply 'Beautiful Road' - was a vast system of roads and footpaths, stretching some 39,000 km (24,800 miles) and linking all parts of the Inca Empire.

-This seven-day itinerary covers only 60 km (37 miles) on the Huanuco Pampa – Huamachuco section.
-But in the process, intrepid hikers move from the Department of Ancash to Huanuco, through truly remote and spectacular mountain scenery, getting a heightened sense of what life was like in pre-Hispanic times:
+This trekking itinerary covers just over 70 km (44 miles) on the Huanuco Pampa – Huamachuco section.
+But in the process, intrepid hikers move from the Department of Ancash to Huanuco, over the Continental Divide, and through truly remote and spectacular mountain scenery, getting a heightened sense of what life was like in pre-Hispanic times:

 Comfortable camping near Inca archaeological sites, such as ushnus and tambos.